coolguy-09/simpleinitgen/README.md

 ## Compiling

-### After you answered the question 2 files will be made:
+### After you answered the questions 2 files will be made:
   - init.c (Main C file)
   - Makefile (To easily compile)